ossf/gemara/CONTRIBUTING.md

 1. Install the `oscal-cli`.
 Instructions on installation are available in this [guide](https://github.com/usnistgov/oscal-cli?tab=readme-ov-file#installing).
 2. Generate OSCAL test data by running `make oscalgenerate`
-3. Use the `oscal-cli` to validate the generate artifacts under the `artifacts` directory.
+3. Use the `oscal-cli` to validate the generated artifacts under the `artifacts` directory.

 Example: `oscal-cli catalog validate ./artifacts/catalog.json `